YooJung-Kim/PLred/README.md

 # PLred

 Data reduction and image reconstruction tools for photonic lantern (PL) spectra.
+Sorts PL frames based on PSF peak coordinates, makes response maps, and reconstructs image.

 > **Structure:** PLred includes a submodule **`visPLred`** that handles all the calibration and spectral extraction functionality for the SCExAO/FIRST-PL.
-While PLred provides the general data processing tools including frame sorting and image reconstruction, visPLred contains the FIRST-PL-specific tools.
+After frame sorting, the outputs are used as inputs to **`visPLred`** which extracts spectra from the sorted frames.
+The extracted spectra are used as inputs to PLred again to make response maps and further image reconstruction.
+For any other instruments, their own spectral extraction tools can be used.
+PLred is intended to be independent of instruments.

 ## Installation